titaniumnetwork-dev/Ultraviolet-App/README.md

 | Bundle        | Bundle is the path to the UV bundle file.
 The default name and path to this file is `static/uv/uv.bundle.js`.                                                                                                                                                                                                           |
 | Config        | Config is the path to the UV config file.
 The default name and path to this file is `static/uv/uv.bundle.js`.                                                                                                                                                                                                           |
 | SW            | SW is the path to the UV Service Worker script.
 The default name and path to this file is `static/uv/uv.sw.js`.                                                                                                                                                                                                         |

-## Static Files

-Static files is the frontend for Ultraviolet.
-A standalone repository for it can be found [here](https://github.com/titaniumnetwork-development/Ultraviolet-Static).

 ## Nginx configuration